Veeresh-1316/P2P_Crypto_2/210050163_210050164_210050165/README.md

 - Veeresh B Patil : 210050163

 ## To Run
-Install graphviz and networkx before running the main.py
+Install graphviz and networkx before running the start.py
 >>> pip install graphviz networkx
 You also need to install graphviz backend for drawing the blockchain to .png :
 >>> sudo apt install graphviz (Linux)

->>> python3 main.py [z0] [z1]
+>>> python3 start.py [h1] [h2]
-Eg : python3 main.py 0.4 0.7
+Eg : python3 start.py 0.4 0.7

-You can use python3 main.py --help (To view the arguments)
+You can use python3 start.py --help (To view the arguments)

 ## Results
-You can keyboard interrupt the script after some time.
+You can enter 'p' to (print and continue) or 'e' to (print and end) the process, at any time in between the simulation.

-After interrupt,
+Upon printing,
-You will get result of logs and blockchain png in respective folders (fig & peers)
+You will get result of blockchain png in respective folders (fig).
+And, a random peer is picked to find and display the MPU ratios requested.